developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 of the files within that directory to the earlier computed hash and determine if the application needs a rebuild.

+Chances are, collisions are close to none and we won't have false negatives, i.e. to not build an application if it needs to be built. :fingers_crossed:

 ```mermaid
 flowchart LR
     subgraph Monorepo